turingschool/curriculum/source/topics/performance/load_testing.markdown

 ## Comparing Ruby Web Servers

-Each exercise should be run against the following servers:
+Let's start by benchmarking the different options for Ruby web servers.
+We'll run tests against the following:

 * `WEBrick`
 * `unicorn`
 * `thin`
 * `puma`

-Let's start the `WEBrick` server so we can send requests from our terminal.
+### Beginning with WEBrick

+Let's start simple with `WEBrick`.

+#### Start the Server

+Boot the app using `rackup`:

 {% terminal %}
 $ rackup -s webrick -p 9000
 {% endterminal %}

+#### Simulating Users

 Now, with the server running, open another tab in your terminal window using `CMD+T`.

-Imagine that 10 users are accessing your app at the same time 10 times each.
-Instead of having different people accessing to test this, you can mimic the requests by using ApacheBench.
+Imagine that 10 users are accessing your app at the same time, each of them making 10 requests.
+Let's mimic the load with ApacheBench:

 {% terminal %}
 $ ab -n 100 -c 10 http://0.0.0.0:9000/